sora-xor/sora-docs/src/nominating-validators.md

 Staking rewards **expire** after 84 eras.
 On **SORA**, that's about 21 days.
 :::

-1. Go to SORA[ polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.sora2.soramitsu.co.jp#/staking), click on "Network" and then "Staking". **Make sure you are connected to the SORA Network**, you should see the logo at the top left.
+1. Go to SORA[ polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.sora2.soramitsu.co.jp#/staking), click on "Network" and then "Staking". **Make sure you are connected to the SORA network**, you should see the logo at the top left.

 ![](.gitbook/assets/polkadotjs-staking-tab.png)